HL7/US-Core/input/pagecontent/sdoh.md

+This US Core Social Determinant of Health Guidance Page has been added in response to  United States Core Data for Interoperability (USCDI) V2 updates that the Office of the National Coordinator (ONC) published by the Office of the National Coordinator (ONC) in July of 2021.
+The new data classes include:
+- SDOH Assessments
+- SDOH Goals
+- SDOH Interventions
+- SDOH Problems/Health Concerns

+This page documents how the US Core Profile can be use to represent these classes.
+{:.new-content}

+### SDOH Terminology

-### US Core Social Determinant of Health Vocabulary Design Notes (Problem, Goal, Procedure, and Service Request)
+US Core Social Determinant of Health Vocabulary Design Notes (Problem, Goal, Procedure, and Service Request)

 The ONC US Core Data for Interoperability (USCDI) v2 update in July 2021 includes several social determinants of health concepts, including problems, goals, procedures, and service requests.
 The pre-existing[ HL7 Accelerator Gravity Project](https://www.hl7.org/gravity/) was developed to identify and harmonize social risk factor data.

 The Gravity Implementation Guides use very fine grained value sets across specific social risk factor domains.
 Within problems, goals, procedures, and service requests, US Core uses grouping value sets that contain the same concept codes that are in the Gravity value sets.

 * [Social Determinants of Health Conditions Value Set](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.788/expansion)
 * [Social Determinants of Health Procedures Value Set](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.789/expansion)